rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 However, it creates a problem: <u>something we call collapse</u> in this messy business.
 Part and whole are identical vectors.
 A similar case happens when part in turn  `act as a parent` to a `sub-part` at a `lower` level.
 Basically, you can imagine every vector in the network starts looking similar to one other, and we have a big mass of  `homogenous population`.
 And where is the fun in life, if there is   `no variety`?

-One other problem (or property) here is that `part` was able to `rapidly` change its vector `in a single iteration`.
+One other problem (or as i like to shamelessly call it a desirable property) here is that `part` was able to `rapidly` change its vector `in a single iteration`.
 It didn't need many iterations of learning.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);"> Preventing collapse with non-linearity </span>

+The problem where $v_{part}$ becomes equal to $v_{whole}$ could be solved by imagining a matrix $w$.
+Basically, $w$ multiplies this part $v_{part}$ and outputs a new vector $v'$.
+This v' should be similar to $v_{whole}$.

+If we make a simplistic assumption that $w!=I$, where $I$ is identity matrix, then we can prevent such a collapse.
+And indeed, if $W$ is a neural network with non-linearities in between, it is very hard for collapse to occur.

+So, the figure above now starts looking a bit like:

 <div style="margin-bottom: 20px;">
     <img